 Truth be told, I didn’t try Brussels sprouts until I was an adult.
 They were never served in my household growing up due to my mother’s intense dislike for them.
 Today, Brussels sprouts are one of my favorite side dishes.
-I definitely don’t care for them plain, though.
-However, when they are cooked and prepared properly and combined with onions, bacon and the right sauce, Brussels sprouts are downright delicious.
+I definitely don’t eat them plain, though.
+Yet, when they are cooked and prepared properly and combined with onions, bacon and the right sauce, Brussels sprouts are downright delicious.
 With that being said, I am so excited to share my Buffalo Ranch Brussels Sprouts with Bacon recipe with all of you.

 Brussel Sprouts or Brussels Sprouts?

 Quite honestly, until I was researching Brussels Sprouts for this post, I always thought this intriguing little green vegetable was called Brussel sprout (singular).
 I guess I never paid attention to the name on the packaging.
 Wikipedia straightened me out on that very quickly, though.
 The correct spelling/name is actually Brussels sprouts.
 (I guess I am not alone in that thinking; when you search Google, there are quite a few articles and recipes that pop up that use Brussel sprout vs. Brussels sprouts.)

 Once you do a little research, the name makes sense.
 Brussels sprouts, a member of the cabbage family, first appeared in Northern Europe in the 5th century.
 And they began to be cultivated and gain popularity in and around Brussels Belgium in the 13th century – hence the name Brussels sprouts.